decidables/decidables/README.md

 ### Features/Bugs/Notes

-- Move styles into a single standard for all of decidables
+- Move styles (and EJS?) into a single standard for all of decidables
   - Only colors and a few other things? should be site specific
-- Add targets/links to all headers
+- Add targets/links to all headers (including top-level in EJS)
   - *rehype-slug* (https://github.com/rehypejs/rehype-slug)
   - *rehype-autolink-headings* (https://github.com/rehypejs/rehype-autolink-headings)
 - Use prettier?